TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 RETURN * LIMIT 1
 ```

 ![Example of an HPO term related to a subject and the genes associated with that HPO term, and then the GTEx eQTL associated with a gene](https://github.com/TaylorResearchLab/CFDIKG/blob/master/Tutorials/CFDE_Hackathons/tutorial_images/KF_phenotype_eqtl.png)

+From the left side, the patient ID ("PT...") connects to the phenotype, then to the gene, then to the eqtl concept with p-value.

-Return a table like above with all HPO terms and associated genes, GTEx cis-EQTL Note that this query is not returning variants actually found within the subject, but rather potential locations to test for variants,  given the phenotypes associated with the subject.
+Next, return a table like above with all HPO terms and associated genes, GTEx cis-EQTL Note that this query is not returning variants actually found within the subject, but rather potential locations to test for variants,  given the phenotypes associated with the subject.

 ```graphql
 WITH 'PT_1J582GQE' AS KF_ID